-It was only when I learned to quiet myself and surrender my turmoil and confusion to God that I finally began to have peace and clarity.
-I came to find security and connection with my Father, and that was enough.
-I grieved the lost desires of my heart and begged God to heal my marriage, but I didn’t need Him to do that for me to be okay.
-As God’s love filled the cracks of my weary heart, I slowly became empowered and confident again.
+It was only when I learned to quiet myself and surrender my turmoil and confusion in prayer that I finally began to have peace and clarity.
+I came to find security and connection with the Creator, and that was enough.
+I grieved the lost desires of my heart and desperately sought healing for my marriage, but I didn’t need it to happen for me to be okay.
+As love & self-worth filled the cracks of my weary heart, I slowly became empowered and confident again.

 Life with an abuser is a like a waltz on a balance beam across a roaring waterfall.
 Exciting, exhilarating, and dangerous.
 Hovering precariously above the roar of devastation, we danced along with smiles plastered to our faces (or were they grimaces?).
 Look at us, the beautiful family, isn’t this all so great?